firelab/windninja/internal/devdoc/advanced.md

 ---
-layout: post
+layout: internal
-title:  "Advanced Runtime Configuration"
-color: blue
-width:   6
-height:  1
-date:   2016-06-20 13:45:49 +0200
-categories: main
 ---

+## Advanced Runtime Configuration

 Some default values can be altered at runtime using environment variables or local configuration options.
 This is a list of those values.